spring-media/Carlos/README.md

 ### Batching get requests

 Since `Carlos 0.7` you can pass a list of keys to your `CacheLevel` through `batchGetSome`.
-This returns a `Future` that succeeds when all the requests for the specified keys *complete*, not necessarily succeeding.
+This returns a `AnyPublisher` that succeeds when all the requests for the specified keys *complete*, not necessarily succeeding.
 You will only get the successful values in the success callback, though.

 Since `Carlos 0.9` you can transform your `CacheLevel` into one that takes a list of keys through `allBatch`.
-Calling `get` on such a `CacheLevel` returns a `Future` that succeeds only when the requests for **all** of the specified keys succeed, and fails **as soon as one** of the requests for the specified keys fails.
+Calling `get` on such a `CacheLevel` returns a `AnyPublisher` that succeeds only when the requests for **all** of the specified keys succeed, and fails **as soon as one** of the requests for the specified keys fails.
-If you cancel the `Future` returned by this `CacheLevel`, all of the pending requests are canceled, too.
+If you cancel the `AnyPublisher` returned by this `CacheLevel`, all of the pending requests are canceled, too.

 An example of the usage: